Improved integer programming models for simple assembly line balancing and related problems: Computational experiments

+For both SALBP types, the results show a clear tendency to find and prove more optimal solutions with better station limits and precedence constraints.
+However, station limits of type 3 and 4 tend to make it more difficult to find feasible solutions, and consequently reduce the number of best solutions found.
+Statistically, the solution values obtained by formulations NF$n$ are significantly less than those obtained by the corresponding formulations PA$n$ and BW$n$ for both problem types (with the exception of NF3, which is only marginally better than BW3 for the SALBP-2).
+There is neither a significant difference of solution values between precedence constraints BW and PA, nor between different station limits.

+The solution times also tend to decrease with better constraints, but the reduction again is less pronounced or non-existent for station limits of type 3 and 4.
+Statistically, formulations NF$n$ solve the instances in significantly shorter time than formulations PA$n$ and BW$n$, and station limits of type $2$ are better than those of type $1$, which is expected they since only reduce the number of variables.

-In a computational study \textcite{Pastor.etal/2004} found no significant difference between formulations PA and BW, but observe that formulation BW leads to shorter solving times.
-Our results do confirm that only for the SALBP-2.
-The different results may come from the difference between the used solvers (CPLEX 8.0 and CPLEX 12.3). \textcite{Pastor.Ferrer/2009} find that the dynamic station limits (PA3) increase the number of provably optimal solutions over formulation PA2, which is corroborated by our findings.
-The solution values, on the other hand, do not decrease significantly, and the dynamic station limits tend make it more difficult to find feasible solutions in the SALBP-2.
+In summary, we find that station limits of type 2 help to reduce the solution time, but in general better precedence constraints are more important for improving solutions and reducing the solution time than the improved station limits.
+In a previous study \textcite{Pastor.etal/2004} found no significant difference between formulations PA and BW, but observe that formulation BW leads to shorter solution times.
+Our results confirm this, but we find the reduction in solution time only significant for the SALBP-2.
+This may come from the difference between the used solvers (CPLEX 8.0 and CPLEX 12.4).
+In another study \textcite{Pastor.Ferrer/2009} find that the dynamic station limits (PA3) increase the number of provably optimal solutions over formulation PA2, which is corroborated by our findings.
+The solution values, on the other hand, do not decrease significantly, and the dynamic station limits make it more difficult to find feasible solutions.

+From a practical point of view one may prefer the formulations NF4 for the SALBP-1 and NF2 for the SALBP-2 which achieve the largest number of best solutions in a short time.